slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On procrastination

 <!--
+- i think procrastination leads to burnout much more than work does.
+- Just finished the book «Buy Back Your Time».
+Key takeaway?
+Outsource your weaknesses.
+It isn’t lazy, it’s smart.
+Double down on your zone of genius and watch your business, health and life transform.
+- Laziness is just a symptom of not having something worth waking up for.
+It’s a lack of direction.
+When your goals align with your passions, laziness fades away because you’re driven by something bigger than yourself.
+Purpose fuels progress.
+It’s about building something that outlasts you.
+- Laziness is often disguised as a lack of knowledge.
+- One pattern I’ve noticed in all miserable people: They overthink and underact.
 - You’re too gifted to be paralyzed by procrastination.
 Dear son, I need you to focus.
-- i think procrastination leads to burnout much more than work does.
-- Laziness is often disguised as a lack of knowledge.
 -->

 > *"The more something threatens your identity, the more you will avoid it." (...)